zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 How Backend can override public values is defined in [Backend configuration].

 This document specifies how the URL or its absence is determined.
-The URL is determined based on based on one or more of:
+The URL is determined based on one or more of:

 * The given domain name,
 * Backend configuration,